About the Journey...

 I have lived with Cerebral Palsy (CP) my entire life.
 Those two initials do not define who I am, yet they have undoubtedly shaped how I experience and move through the world around me.

-So when I discovered SDR surgery in March 2016 - and learned that it can permanently remove spasticity while also preventing further deterioration caused by CP - I was intrigued to say the least.
+So when I discovered SDR surgery in March 2016 - and learned that it can permanently remove spasticity while also preventing further deterioration caused by this type of CP - I was intrigued to say the least.
 My curiosity soon tuned into an extensive year-long research project.
 This would ultimately connect me with hundreds of families and adults from around the world, who had all successfully undergone SDR with renowned surgeon Dr. TS Park in St. Louis, Missouri (USA) over the last 35 years.

 Armed with the knowledge that I needed - and a sense of absolute certainty in my heart that this was my next best step - I submitted my application to Dr. Park's team and was approved as as a candidate in July 2017.
 From that point forward, my friends, family and I endeavoured to fundraise to cover the costs associated with SDR through our initiative, Walk with Wish.
 After 14 busy months, our efforts were successful.